 Bayfield is a tiny city located in the state of Wisconsin.
 With a population of 596 people and just one neighborhood, Bayfield is the 438th largest community in Wisconsin.
-Bayfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Bayfield was built prior to World War II, making it one of the older and more historic cities in the country.

 Bayfield is a decidedly white-collar city, with fully 94.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bayfield is a city of service providers, managers, and professionals.
 There are especially a lot of people living in Bayfield who work in management occupations (26.64%), food service (13.90%), and personal care services (12.74%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bayfield telecommute to their jobs.
+Overall, about 18.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Bayfield is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.